Martin boundary of a degenerate Reflected Brownian Motion in a wedge: Functional equation, kernel and analytic continuation

 For (ii), if $x$ is a pole of $\phi_2$, it follows from \eqref{cont} that $\gamma_2(x, Y^-(x)) = 0$, which implies that $x = x^*.$ Moreover, the Laplace transform $\phi_2$ is holomorphic in ${\rm Re}(x)<0$.
 Thus, $x^*$ being a pole of $\phi_2$, must be positive.
 Note that equation $\gamma_2(x, Y^{-}(x)) = 0$ has a positive solution if and only if $\gamma_2(x_{max}, Y^{\pm}(x_{max})) > 0$.
 This last condition is equivalent to $(r_{2} + 1)\mu_2 > 2$.

 Let us assume that $(r_{2} + 1)\mu_2 > 2$.
 Then, $x^* > 0$.
 Since $\gamma_2(x^*, Y^-(x^*)) = 0$, it follows from \eqref{cont} that $x^*$ is a pole of $\phi_2$ if the numerator of the right-hand side of \eqref{cont2} does not vanish at $x^*$.
-The last fact holds true, and its proof is postponed to Section~\ref{sub:7.2}. \end{proof}
+The last fact holds true, and \nb{is actually equivalent to the non-nullity of the function $h_{\alpha^*}(z_0)$ defined in \eqref{harm2}: this equivalence and the non-nullity are postponed to the end of Section~\ref{sub:6.2}.}\nr{ its proof is postponed to Section~\ref{sub:7.2} as a consequence of Theorem~\ref{directions_poles}}. \end{proof}